Store Creation

 Flows

-As fritz2 heavily depends on flows, introduced by kotlinx.coroutines, we want to look a little deeper into their concept and why we use them as important building block for the reactive rendering.
+As fritz2 heavily depends on flows, introduced by kotlinx.coroutines, let's look a little deeper into this concept and why it is such an important building block for reactive rendering.

 A Flow is a time discrete stream of values.